Password Boss Review 2026: An Underdog Password Management Solution

 Importing and exporting passwords

-We think any dedicated password manager worth its salt includes a streamlined way to import passwords, whether from another password manager or a browser's built-in tool.
-Password Boss offers several ways to import passwords to the WebApp or the desktop app.
+Any dedicated password manager worth its salt includes a streamlined way to import passwords, whether from another password manager or a browser's built-in tool.
+Password Boss offers limited options for password import.

 Can import passwords from password manager or CSV file using Password Boss WebApp